ligurio/swebok-v3/1_software_requirements.md

 hydraulic assemblies) and an antilock braking system (ABS).
-Only when a requirement for an antilock braking system has been identified, and the requirements allocated to it, can the capabilities of the ABS, the braking hardware, and emer- gent properties (such as car weight) be used to identify the detailed ABS software requirements.
+Only when a requirement for an antilock braking system has been identified, and the requirements allocated to it, can the capabilities of the ABS, the braking hardware, and emergent properties (such as car weight) be used to identify the detailed ABS software requirements.

 Architectural design is closely identified with conceptual modeling (see